grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

 So it uses the hash code of the zone id, which, in our example, is of class `EvilZoneId` which is mutable.
-As a consequence, our instance of `DateWithZone` is mutable as well.
+As a consequence, our instance of `DateWithZone` ends up being mutable as well.

-Of course, this gets worse the more methods might be overridden
+This example shows a trivial and not too believable case of `GetHashCode()` because I wanted to show you that even empty classes have some methods that can be overridden to make the objects mutable.
+To make sure the class cannot be subclassed in a mutable way, we would have to either make all methods `sealed` (including those inherited from `Object`) or, better, make the class `sealed`.
+Another observation that can be made is that if our `ZoneId` was an abstract class with at least one abstract method, we would have no chance of ensuring immutability of its implementations, as abstract methods by definition exist to be implemented in subclasses, so we cannot make an abstract method or class `sealed`.

-TODO abstract classes, generic methods
+There are more gotchas (e.g. a similar one applied to generic types), but I'll leave them for another time.

 ## Handling of variability